 The Southworth Ferry schedule

 The Southworth Ferry schedule is available online and at the terminal.
-The ferry runs every half hour from 5:30 am to 11:30 pm.
+The ferry runs every half hour from 5:30 a.m. to 11:30 p.m.
 The fare is $2 per person each way or $6 for a carload of 4 people.
 The ride takes about 15 minutes.
-By plane[edit] Dulles International Airport (IAD IATA) in Dulles, Virginia and Reagan National Airport (DCA IATA) in Washington, D.C.
+By plane[edit], Dulles International Airport (IAD IATA) in Dulles, Virginia, and Reagan National Airport (DCA IATA) in Washington, D.C.
 (Washington’s main airport) are the closest airports with commercial flights to Fort Lauderdale.

 How to get to the Southworth Ferry

 To get to the Southworth Ferry, take the Bainbridge Islander from Seattle.
 The Bainbridge Islander departs from the Colman Dock in downtown Seattle.
 The ferry ride takes about 35 minutes.
 Once you arrive in Bainbridge Island, follow the signs to the Southworth Ferry.
 Once you get to the ferry, grab a seat and wait for the ferry to arrive.
 The Southworth Ferry does not dock in West Seattle.
-You will need to drive to Alki Beach or Western Avenue and catch the next ferry back to Seattle.
+You must drive to Alki Beach or Western Avenue and catch the next ferry back to Seattle.
 The last return ferry leaves Alki at 10 pm and returns to Seattle at 11:45 pm.

 What to do on the Southworth Ferry